mesonbuild/meson-python/docs/how-to-guides/shared-libraries.rst

    :start-after: start-literalinclude
    :end-before: end-literalinclude

-If an internal shared library is not only used as part of a Python package, but for example also as a regular shared library in a C/C++ project or as a standalone library, then the method shown above won't work.
+If an internal shared library is not only used as part of a Python package, but for example also as a regular shared library then the method shown above won't work.
 The library is then marked for installation into the system default ``libdir`` location.
-Actually installing into ``libdir`` isn't possible with wheels, hence ``meson-python`` will instead do the following *on platforms other than Windows*:
+Actually installing into ``libdir`` isn't possible with wheels, hence ``meson-python`` will instead do the following:

-1. Install the shared library to ``<project-name>.mesonpy.libs`` (i.e., a
-   top-level directory in the wheel, which on install will end up in ``site-packages``).
+1. Install the shared library to the ``.<project-name>.mesonpy.libs`` top-level directory in the wheel, which on install will end up in ``site-packages``.
-2. Rewrite RPATH entries for install targets that depend on the shared library to point to that new install location instead.
+2. On platforms other than Windows, rewrite RPATH entries for install targets that depend on the shared library to point to that new install location instead.

-This will make the shared library work automatically, with no other action needed from the package author. *However*, currently an error is raised for this situation on Windows.
-This is documented also in :ref:`reference-limitations`.
+On platforms other than Windows, this will make the shared library work automatically, with no other action needed from the package author.
+On Windows, due to the lack of RPATH support, the ``.<project-name>.mesonpy.libs`` location search path needs to be added to the DLL search path, with code similar to the one presented above.
+For this reason, handling of internal shared libraries on Windows is conditional to setting the :option:`tool.meson-python.allow-windows-internal-shared-libs` option.

 External shared libraries